MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/can-t-change-data-types-of-array-elements.md

 # Can't change data types of array elements

-**ReDim** can only be used to change the number of elements in an[array](../../Glossary/vbe-glossary.md#array).
+**ReDim** can only be used to change the number of elements in an [array](../../Glossary/vbe-glossary.md#array).
 This error has the following cause and solution:

 - You tried to redeclare the [data type](../../Glossary/vbe-glossary.md#data-type) of an array using **ReDim**.